YottaDB/YDBDoc/MessageRecovery/errors.rst

 DUPTOKEN, Token xxxx is duplicate in the journal file yyyy for database zzzz

-MUPIP Error: This indicates that two transactions (TP or ZTP) have the same token (xxxx), in the specified journal file yyyy, violating the uniqueness of the ID that distinguishes transactions from one another.
+MUPIP Error: This indicates that two transactions (TP or ZTP) have the same token (xxxx) in the specified journal file yyyy, violating the uniqueness of the ID that distinguishes transactions from one another.
 The result is that both transactions are considered broken and reported in the broken transactions extract file.

 Action: Report the entire incident context to your YottaDB support channel.